-Want to move your money away from banks like Wells Fargo, that fund fossil fuel infrastructure and use it to support a beautiful, thriving, inclusive world?
+Want to move your money away from banks like JPMorgan Chase that fund climate disaster and use it to support a beautiful, thriving, inclusive world?
 Put your deposits in a bank that reflects, supports, and furthers your values!

 Here are the 4 major steps to responsibly move your money: